 - Foster a culture of mutual trust and collaboration.

-- Ask for an appointment in advance, whenever possible, if they want to talk about a significant matter.
+- Ask for an appointment in advance, whenever possible, if you want to talk about a significant or delicate matter.

-- Try to resolve minor disputes with their colleagues before reaching out to your manager.
+- Try to resolve minor disputes with your colleagues before reaching out to your manager.
 Trust and communication should work horizontally as well as vertically in our company.